Chris Hipkins: Standing as a parliamentary candidate (2008)

+First term (2008–2011)

-For the first nine years of Hipkins' parliamentary career, Labour formed the Official Opposition.
+For the first nine years of Hipkins's parliamentary career, Labour formed the Official Opposition.
+Hipkins's maiden speech set out his interest in education policy.
 In his first term, Hipkins was the Labour spokesperson for internal affairs and a member of parliamentary committees for government administration, local government and environment, and transport and infrastructure.

 In May 2010, his Electricity (Renewable Preference) Amendment Bill was drawn from the member's ballot.
 The bill would have reinstated a ban on the thermal generation of electricity which had been imposed by the previous Labour Government in September 2008 before being repealed by the incoming National Government in December 2008, but was defeated at its first reading in June.

+Second term (2011–2014)

+During the 2011 general election, Hipkins retained the Rimutaka electorate by an increased margin of 3,286 votes.

-In Hipkins' second term, he was promoted into Labour's shadow Cabinet as spokesperson for state services and education under new leader, David Shearer.
+In Hipkins's second term, he was promoted into Labour's shadow Cabinet as spokesperson for state services and education under new leader, David Shearer.
 He also became the Labour Party's chief whip for the first time.
 As education spokesperson, Hipkins was outspoken in his opposition to the National Government's implementation of charter schools in New Zealand and closure of schools in Christchurch following the destructive 2011 earthquake.
-He continued as education spokesperson under subsequent leaders David Cunliffe, Andrew Little and Ardern.
-Under Little and Ardern, Hipkins was additionally shadow leader of the House.
+Hipkins continued as education spokesperson under Shearer's successor, David Cunliffe.

 In April 2013, Hipkins voted in favour of the Marriage (Definition of Marriage) Amendment Bill, which legalised same-sex marriage in New Zealand.

+Third term (2014–2017)

+During the 2014 general election, Hipkins retained Rimutaka by a margin of 6,664 votes.
+In his third term, Hipkins continued as education spokesperson and additionally served as shadow leader of the House under leaders Andrew Little and Ardern.

 In late 2015, Hipkins received veiled threats, including a death threat, for voicing his concerns about a billboard advertising "cut-price" guns.

 In April 2016, his Education (Charter Schools Abolition) Amendment Bill was drawn from the members' ballot.
 It was defeated at its first reading in November.

-In Government, 2017–present
+In Government (2017–2023)

 As a senior Labour MP, Hipkins was a key figure in the Sixth Labour Government.
 Between 2017 and 2023, he was the sixth-ranked Government minister from the Labour Party and he was assigned responsibilities as minister of education, minister for the public service and leader of the House.
 He was later looked upon as a "fixer," and was given additional responsibility as minister of health and minister for COVID-19 response during the COVID-19 pandemic in New Zealand, and later as minister of police during a spate of ram-raids.
-He emerged as the Labour Party's "consensus candidate" in a January 2023 leadership election triggered by the resignation of Ardern.